-Lease Purchase agreements are purchase agreements that can be regulated, exempt or unregulated under consumer credit regulation.
+Lease Purchase agreements are purchase agreements that can be regulated, exempt or unregulated.
 This all depends on the type of customer, the amount borrowed and the purpose of the lending.

 The facility is usually offered at the Point of Sale (showroom) by a Sales Executive or Business Manager.
 The dealer also supplies the vehicle purchased to the customer.